25 Nov What are the different ways you can structure a mortgage?

 So, how can you reduce the term of your home loan?
 A key way is to pay more than the minimum, either by paying extra lump sums into your mortgage or increasing your regular payments.

 How much extra you’re allowed to pay depends on the type of interest rate.
 If it’s a floating rate, you can add as much as you like (and can afford to) with no penalties, whereas with fixed-term rates you can only pay extra up to a certain limit without incurring an early repayment fee.
-Get in touch if you’d like to learn more, and remember: a fixed rate expiry can be a good opportunity to consider how you’d like to move forward.
+Get in touch if you’d like to learn more, a fixed rate expiry can be a good opportunity to consider how you’d like to move forward.

 Splitting your mortgage